 To save yourself from a headache, hire a professional to complete the boat stereo installation.
 Marine dealers and service centers are the places to call for an estimate.

-Keep in mind; labor rates exceed $100 per hour in addition to the cost of the receiver and speakers.
-Therefore the price will be substantial.
+Keep in mind; labor rates exceed $100 per hour in addition to the cost of the receiver and speakers for a marine audio install.
+Therefore expect to shell out money when combining the purchase of the boat audio system, speakers, and installation.

 One potential option to save a few bucks is to inquire if the installer will allow you to purchase the stereo unit independently of the marina.
-Going this route lowers the markup.
+Going this route lowers the markup to reduce the overall cost of the stereo installation price.

 So Will You Pay Or Install A Boat Stereo Yourself

 Deciding to install a stereo and save money or hire a professional is challenging.
 For the do-it-yourself person who is well equipped with tools, the best option is to complete the work in house.
-Those who are not handy are best to leave the install to a trained professional to avoid irreversible damage.
+Those who are not handy are best to leave the install to a trained professional to avoid irreversible damage by choosing a marine audio installation company.
 No matter which you chose, you and your family will be jamming to music on the water.